A20-Mini

 When the firmware update completes, the A20-Mini automatically deletes the PRG file from the media.
 Firmware version information is displayed in A20-Remote Manage Transmitter view and in the Transmitter View Information menu.

 Sound Devices SD-Utility is a companion application for MacOS and Windows.
-This application can be used to process files recorded by the A20-Mini to be more suited to the given workflow.
-A20-Mini 32-bit float, 48 kHz, monophonic WAV and RF64 WAV files can be renamed, snipped by timecode values, converted to 24 bit, conformed to a CSV Sound Report, exported as monophonic or polyphonic WAV, and more.
+This application can be used to process files recorded by A20 transmitters to be more suited to the given workflow.
+A20 transmitter 32-bit float, 48 kHz, monophonic WAV and RF64 WAV files can be renamed, snipped by timecode values, converted to 24 bit, conformed to a CSV Sound Report, exported as monophonic or polyphonic WAV, and more.

 Installing SD-Utility